Motivating Innovation with a Misspecified Roadmap: Appendix: Infinite-Horizon Contracts

-so Proposition \ref{thm:dynamic:infty:bridge} applies. \end{corollary} We provide the details of Corollary \ref{cor:dynamic:infty:state-unif} and its proof in Online Appendix \hyperref[app:dynamic:verification]{C}.
-Condition \eqref{eq:dynamic:infty:state-unif} asks that, after enough learning, the state is insensitive to any fixed finite-horizon perturbation of future actions and outcomes.
+We present a mapping from the on-path limits in Observations \ref{prop:dynamic:infty:posterior}--\ref{prop:dynamic:infty:limit-pref} to the local uniform convergence required by \eqref{eq:dynamic:infty:state-unif}.
+This condition asks that, after enough learning, the state is insensitive to any fixed finite-horizon perturbation of future actions and outcomes.
 The belief component satisfies this because posterior odds can change only by a bounded likelihood-ratio factor over $N$ periods (Lemma \ref{lem:dynamic:infty:mu-local}).
 The robustness component satisfies this because the statistically sophisticated $\lambda_t$ is an \emph{average} log-likelihood statistic, and adding $N$ periods changes the normalized LLR by at most order $(\log t)/t$ uniformly (Lemma \ref{lem:dynamic:infty:llr-local}).
 Thus, the stronger local uniformity in \eqref{eq:dynamic:infty:state-unif} follows from the weaker on-path limits in Observations \ref{prop:dynamic:infty:posterior}--\ref{prop:dynamic:infty:limit-pref} under a natural uniqueness condition on the innovation environment.
-Proposition \ref{thm:dynamic:infty:bridge} then implies that, in the long run, the agent evaluates continuation contracts as if he had a time-invariant operator $\mathcal G_a^\infty(\cdot)$.
-This is the formal sense in which the infinite-horizon limits in Appendix \ref{subsec:app:infty:limit} provide a long-run benchmark for the contractibility of innovation.
+Proposition \ref{thm:dynamic:infty:bridge} then implies that, in the long run, the agent evaluates continuation contracts as if he had a time-invariant operator $\mathcal G^{a,\infty}(\cdot)$.